Entanglement of a spin-1/2 Ising-Heisenberg diamond spin cluster in the thermal bosonic bath: Results for different types of bosonic bath

 where $J(\omega)$ is the spectral density of the bosonic bath.
 We adopt the most common model of the spectral density used in spin-boson systems (for example, see \cite{Morozov2012,Chaudhry2013,Ignatyuk2022,Barr2024})

-where $\lambda\sim \vert g_k\vert^2$ represents the coupling strength between the spin subsystem and the bosonic bath, $s>0$ is so-called Ohmicity parameter, and $\omega_c$ is the cut-off frequency, indicating that $J(\omega)\to 0$ as $\omega\to \infty$.
+where $\lambda\sim \vert g_k\vert^2$ represents the coupling strength between the spin subsystem and the bosonic bath (it is a dimensionless), $s>0$ is so-called Ohmicity parameter, and $\omega_c$ is the cut-off frequency, indicating that $J(\omega)\to 0$ as $\omega\to \infty$.
 Essentially, it defines the frequency range of the boson bath.
 The value of the parameter $s$ determines different scenarios of spin-environment interaction \cite{Vega2017}.
 Depending on the value of $s$, there are three coupling cases: the sub-Ohmic case with $0<s<1$, the Ohmic case with $s=1$, and the super-Ohmic case with $s>1$.
-Thus, decoherence parameters \eqref{decfactor} are expressed by the follows integrals
+The parameters of the environmental model ($\lambda$, $\omega_c$, and $s$) are selected based on experimental data.
+For example, the phonon spectrum of azurite has been studied using Raman spectroscopy \cite{azuritespectra}.
+This spectrum features several vibrational modes: low-frequency modes in the range of 7.49–16.31 THz, mid-frequency modes from 22.96 to 28.15 THz, and high-frequency modes from 32.89 to 43.74 THz.
+The Ohmic spectral density parameters can be chosen to approximate the shape of this spectrum, with the cut-off frequency $\omega_c = 43.74$ THz corresponding to the highest phonon frequencies.
+It is also possible to determine the phonon temperature from the Raman spectrum.
+Raman spectra change with temperature: peak positions shift, linewidths broaden, and intensities vary.
+In the other hand, the temperature dependence of the phonon mode intensity is governed by the Bose-Einstein distribution.
+By analyzing intensity changes at different temperatures, one can extract the phonon inverse-temperature $\beta$.